Last Updated on October 16, 2021 by Grow with Bovees

 Finally, get a vacuum cleaner and suck the remaining gravel out.
 Begin by clearing the edges of your driveway and move towards the middle.

 The Bottom Line On Yard Rock Removal

 If you are wondering what to do with all the accumulated stones, there are lots of options.
 As they say, “one person’s tragedy is another person’s treasure”.

 You can use smaller pebbles for your outdoor plants as a kind of water retentive rock mulch.
 You can ask your neighbors if they need some extra rocks.

 If none of that works, you can always take some pictures of the different types of rocks or categorize them based on their size and post an ad on Craigslist or Facebook.
-Lots of people are looking for landscape rocks and you can generously give it away.
+Lots of people are looking for landscape rocks, and you can generously give them away.